-- Generally speaking, Seaweed do not need to be cooked: our seaweeds are raw and contain all the nutrients naturally present in the sea.
-Cooking them reduces their nutritional value because some nutrients (esp'ly enzymes & some vitamins) are affected by heat.
-Of course this is a generalisation that cannot always be observed.
-As an example, Kombu is usually heated to make stock, seasonings are often cooked on the food their flavour and Agar needs to be 'melted' in order to engage its jellifying properties.
-What I mean though, is that every time you can, rehydrate the seaweed in tepid water (rather than hot) or add it at the end of the cooking, you will preserve lots of nutrients that will nourish your body.
+- Generally speaking, seaweeds do not need to be cooked.
+Pacific Harvest’s seaweeds are raw and contain all the nutrients naturally present in the sea.
+Cooking seaweed reduces it’s nutritional value because some nutrients (especially enzymes & some vitamins) are affected by heat.
+There are a few exceptions to this such as Kombu, which is usually heated to make stock, kelp seasonings used to flavour and tenderise food whilst cooking, and Agar, which needs to be ‘melted’ in order to engage its ‘jellifying’ properties.
+When you re-hydrate seaweed in tepid water (rather than hot), or add it at the end of cooking, you preserve nutrients that will nourish your body.

-You can change the taste of seaweed by soaking it in a flavourful liquid.
-The seaweed will pick up the flavour as it re-hydrates, soak longer for a stronger flavour.
+- You can change the taste of seaweed by soaking it in a flavoured liquid.
+The seaweed will pick up the flavour of whatever it is hydrating in, especially if you soak it for longer.
 In this winter fruit salad, the Sea Spaghetti is soaked overnight in kirsch or alternatively in a fruit tea, which lends it a sweet flavour!

-- Seaweed recover their original texture upon re-hydration: unlike land plants, seaweed have a mechanism that allows them to recover their original texture from their dried state (if they have been dried naturally).
-This is because in nature, that is exactly what happens: many seaweeds are exposed at low tide and dry out somewhat under the sun but totally recover when the tide comes up!
-Keeping seaweed dry naturally prolongs their shelf life without compromising their culinary value.
-It has been my experience that this may not always be true for seaweed that have been dried artificially, something may have been disturbed or transformed.
+- Seaweeds recover their original texture when re-hydrated: unlike land plants, seaweeds have a mechanism that allows them to recover their original texture from their dried state (if they have been dried naturally).
+In the ocean, seaweeds are regularly exposed at low tide, dry out somewhat under the sun but fully recover when the tide comes up!

 Disclaimer: This material is provided for educational purposes only and IS NOT intended as a substitute for professional medical advice, diagnosis, or treatment.
 This information is generic and should be verified by a qualified health practitioner for specific and individual needs & requirements.